raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step06.md

 |10          |<–>            |IN4          |
 |GND         |<–>            |GND          |

-If your motor board does not have a **GND** pin, use the terminal block that the battery pack also uses.
+If your motorboard does not have a **GND** pin, use the terminal block that the battery pack also uses.
 Strip the end of the wire for the **GND** pin and secure it into the **GND** terminal block that your battery pack feeds into.
 There will now be two wires fed into the **GND** block: one from the battery pack and one from the Raspberry Pi.

 ![Picture of the four IN pins from the motor controller connected to four GPIO pins on the Raspberry Pi, as well as a GND pin connected from the Pi to the motor controller](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Robotics+-+Robot+Buggy/Photographs/1_6-motor-controller-connected-to-raspberry-pi.jpg)